apache/calcite/avatica/site/_docs/json_reference.md

 `severity` An <a href="#avaticaseverity">AvaticaSeverity</a> object which denotes how critical the error is.

 `rpcMetadata` <a href="#rpcmetadata">Server metadata</a> about this call.

+### ExecuteBatchResponse

+A response to <a href="#executebatchrequest">ExecuteBatchRequest</a> and <a href="#prepareandexecutebatchrequest">PrepareAndExecuteRequest</a>
+which encapsulates the update counts for a batch of updates.

+{% highlight json %}
+{
+  "response": "executeBatch",
+  "connectionId": "000000-0000-0000-00000000",
+  "statementId": 12345,
+  "updateCounts": [ 1, 1, 0, 1, ... ],
+  "missingStatement": false,
+  "rpcMetadata": RpcMetadata
+}
+{% endhighlight %}

+`connectionId` The identifier for the connection used to create the statement.

+`statementId` The identifier for the created statement.

+`updateCounts` An array of integers corresponding to each update contained in the batch that was executed.

+`missingStatement` True if the operation failed because the Statement is not cached in the server, false otherwise.

+`rpcMetadata` <a href="#rpcmetadata">Server metadata</a> about this call.

 ### ExecuteResponse